cocacola-lab/CollabKG/README.md

 ## Future features

 ## Acknowledges
-Thanks to the [QuickGraph](https://github.com/nlp-tlp/quickgraph/tree/main) team for their support
+Thanks to the [QuickGraph](https://github.com/nlp-tlp/quickgraph/tree/main) team for their support.

 ## Attribution